NHOrus/neuroi-quest/thread3/turn7o2.md

 "Heeeeeey!
 I'm not that bad!"
 Meiling mock-pouted, before breaking into a set of giggles.
 Unable to help herself, Su-Hyun quickly joined her.

 "Soooo."
 Meiling said after their last giggles died down, she hesitated before continuing.
-"How long were you...Well, there?"
+"How long were you...Well, *there?*"

 Su-Hyun's face darkened.
 "Six months."

-"Six months?"
-Meiling gasped in horror.
+"*Six months?*" Meiling gasped in horror.
 "Gods above, I barely survived three days in that Hell!
-I'm sorry, so, so sorry."
+I'm sorry, so, *so* sorry."

 Su-Hyun held a hand up, shaking her head.
 "Meiling, I'm good, I'm fine, the Neuroi saved us right?
 We're not going to back there ever again."

 "I-I guess."
 Meiling still looked conflicted.
 "But still-"

-"Enough."
-Su-Hyun looked for something else to change the subject.
+"*Enough.*" Su-Hyun looked for something else to change the subject.
 "So, how did you did lose that tooth?"

 "I-Whuh?"
 Meiling looked surprised for a moment, blinking for a moment before pointing to the gap.
 "Oh, this?
 Well when I got brought here, there was this Fusoan witch supposed to be handling me, might've been the same for you.
 Called her Bitchtits.
 Anyway, got sick of that real quick, so on the second day I kiiiiinda ambushed her and gave her a nice shiner right in the eye."
 She pointed to her eye, grinning.
-"She knocked this tooth out in response, among...other things.
+"She knocked this tooth out in response, among... other things.
 I'll still cherish the memory though."

 Su-Hyun laughed.
 "Really?
 You did that?
 I wish I managed to do something similar in my time there."

 Meiling laughed uneasily.
 "Trust me, you kind of don't.
-What they did after...wasn't fun."
+What they did after... wasn't fun."

 "Hey."
 Both girls turned to find a dark-skinned girl glaring at them.
 "Some try sleep."
 She said in broken Zhongwen.
 "Quiet."